 Exchange rate: 1 Canadian Dollar = .77 US Dollars

 Visiting just north of the U.S. this spring is actually cheaper than traveling within the country.
 Of the hundreds of beautiful cities Canada boasts, Quebec has some of the greatest attractions in the country, most of which not costing more than your average price.
 Hotels hear are relatively cheap, and while fine dining may not be, poutine runs for just $5 a plate in most restaurants.
 Sightseeing here is a great, free thing to take part in as well.
-Historic buildings and cathedral can be found throughout, making Quebec not only a great place for an inexpensive vacation, but a hotspot for photography enthusiasts as well.
+Historic buildings and cathedrals can be found throughout, making Quebec not only a great place for an inexpensive vacation, but a hotspot for photography enthusiasts as well.